-Wavetable synthesis is a type of synthesis where an audio’s soundwaves are modelled on the single cycle waveform of a sound source’s waveform.
+Wavetable synthesis is a type of synthesis where an audio’s soundwaves are modelled on the single cycle waveform of a sound source.

-Wavetable synthesis is an interesting topic in music production.
-A lot of really cool an interesting sounds have been engineered using this approach.
-It’s also perhaps one of the easiest and most simple forms of synthesis, believe or not, one which sound designers can spend oodles of time having fun experimenting with the limitless possibilities of textures and morphing alien-like tonalities that wavetable synthesis can create.
+That being said, wavetable synthesis is an interesting form of audio synthesis.
+A lot of really cool and interesting sounds have been engineered using this approach.
+It’s also perhaps one of the easiest and most simple forms of synthesis, believe it or not, one which sound designers can spend oodles of time having fun experimenting with the limitless possibilities of textures and morphing alien-like tonalities that wavetable synthesis can create.

 Read the other articles on audio synthesis:

 Well, image a sound in your head right now.
-Go ahead, do it.
+Go ahead, think of a sound.
 It doesn’t have to be a new sound, but something cool you’ve heard in another production by your favourite musician or producer.

-If you need help, listen to the cool synth lead used in this track (starts at around 45 seconds in).
+If you need help, listen to the cool synth lead used in this track and get back here (starts at around 45 seconds in).

 Now, imagine if you knew the properties of that sound, and were able to re-engineer that sound into a brand new sound?